-Mark Bain is consistently recognized as one of Canada's leading infrastructure and project finance lawyers.
-He has acted on over 70 major public-private partnership (PPP) and alternative financing and procurement (AFP) transactions.
+Mark is consistently recognized as one of Canada’s leading infrastructure and project finance lawyers.
+He has acted on over 80 major public-private partnership (PPP) transactions.

 Recent mandates include Saint John Water, Vancouver SRO Renewal Initiative, Ottawa LRT, Regina Stadium, Windsor Essex Parkway, Mackenzie Valley Fibre Link, Niagara Health System, and Tlicho All-Season Road.

 Mark is the head of Torys’ Public-Private Partnerships practice, and co-head of the firm’s Infrastructure and Energy practice.

 Chambers Canada—Leading lawyer in projects: PPP (2016-2021)

 The Legal 500 Canada—Leading lawyer in infrastructure and projects (2015-2021)